Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Introduction

 \section{Introduction}

-The new wave of Artificial Intelligence has been driven by the rapid progress in deep neural network (DNN) technologies, and their wide deployments in domains like face recognition, natural language processing, etc. Less clear, however, is whether today's DNNs can meet the high assurance bar set by security-critical applications such as self-driving~\cite{sitawarin2018darts}, malware classification~\cite{wang2017adversary}, intrusion detection~\cite{tang2016deep}, digital forensics~\cite{li2018printracker}, etc. It has been known that DNN is vulnerable to adversarial learning attacks, which induce a misclassification from a model with a small amount of perturbation on its input (such as an image)~\cite{szegedy2013intriguing}.
-Studies further show that such misclassification behavior can actually be \textit{systematically} triggered by some predetermined patterns, when the model contains a \textit{backdoor}~\cite{chen2017targeted}.
-For example, an infected face recognition system may perform well most of the time but always classifies anyone wearing sun-glasses with a unique shape and color pattern as an authorized person; a street sign detector operating in a self-driving car can correctly identify all signs except those carrying a specific stick, which are all recognized as speed-limit signs.
-In these cases, the weakness that causes the misclassification has been \textit{strategically} introduced, either by an ill-intended model trainer, or by an adversary who manages to \textit{contaminate} training data to inject a ``Trojan'' (backdoor) into the model.
+The new wave of Artificial Intelligence has been driven by the rapid progress in deep neural network (DNN) technologies, and their wide deployments in domains like self-driving~\cite{sitawarin2018darts}, malware classification~\cite{wang2017adversary}, intrusion detection~\cite{tang2016deep}, digital forensics~\cite{li2018printracker}, etc. It has been known that DNN is vulnerable not only to adversarial learning attacks~\cite{szegedy2013intriguing}, but also to backdoor attacks~\cite{chen2017targeted}.
+In backdoor attacks, adversaries inject backdoors into the target system, which are triggered by some predetermined patterns.
+For example, an infected face recognition system may perform well most of the time but always classifies anyone wearing sun-glasses with a unique shape as an authorized person.